 Admission: You can visit Iolani Palace by reservation every day except Sunday from 9am to 4pm.
 If you come on Friday, you may hear the Royal Hawaiian Band performing on the Palace grounds starting at noon.
 Guided tours are $27.00 for adults and leave every 15 minutes.
 A self guided audio tour is offered every 10 minutes for $20.00 and can be completed in 45 minutes.

 Help the Friends of Iolani Palace by doing any of the following:

 1.Take a tour and share your experience with others.
 Reservations are made online or calling the palace directly at 808-522-0832.
 Through August 31, 2019, they are offering 10% off self led tours for 1:30 to 3:30 p.m. time slots when booked online.
 Use code “Summer10.”‘

 2.Purchase gifts and souvenirs from the Palace Shop.

 4.Shop online at Amazon and Hawaiian Airlines.
 A portion of each sale will be donated to Iolani Palace when you use their links.
 Details are here: http://www.iolanipalace.org/donations-membership/support-iolani-palace/

 Palace Location and Parking: Capitol District of downtown Honolulu at the corner of King and Richards Street.
 Limited parking is available on the grounds and on nearby streets.
-Parking meters are 25 cents for every 15 minutes.
+Parking meters are $3.00 an hour.
 A private garage is nearby at Alii Place for $3.00 the first two hours.
 It is located between King and Hotel Streets.